Cashmere Care

 Storing clean cashmere in airtight containers would be the best way to prevent moths from getting to your sweaters.
 Clothes moths love natural animal fiber and get attracted to sweat, oil, and perfume, so always clean your cashmere pieces before storing them.
 Fold and store your cashmere garment in the Paychi Guh breathable sweater storage bags.
 Never hang a cashmere sweater as it will cause the sweater to lose its shape over time.
 Cedar blocks and cedar sheets are effective moth repellent.
 Place them in the closets, drawers, or containers where you store your cashmere.

 In the case that you do notice a moth hole in your sweater, you should immediately isolate that sweater and put it in a sealed ziploc bag.
-Moths don’t like extremely temperatures, so you can put the sweater in the freezer for 3 days, and then give the sweater a thorough hand wash or send it to dry clean.
+Moths don’t like extreme temperatures, so you can put the sweater in the freezer for 3 days, and then give the sweater a thorough hand wash or send it to dry clean.
 Inspect and clean all your other sweaters that might have come in contact with the sweater, as well as the drawers and bins where it was stored.

 Pilling